michaelchughes/michaelchughes.com/content/pages/Bio.md

 Before that (2010-2013), I lived in Providence, RI while a graduate student at Brown.

-Before that (2006-2010), I was an undergraduate at  <a href="http://www.olin.edu">Olin College of Engineering</a>, in Needham, MA.
+Before that (2006-2010), I was an undergraduate at  <a href="https://www.olin.edu">Olin College of Engineering</a>, in Needham, MA.

 I'm originally from Billings, Montana.
-I completed all my primary and secondary education in the public school system there.
+I completed all my primary and secondary education in the public school system (Boulder Elementary, Will James Middle School, and Billings Senior High School).